normaljosh/demo-repo/README.md

-# demo-repo
+# Introduction

-This is a demo repo for code2college
+This is a repository created by *Firstname*

+## Usage

+Run this command to execute the application:

+`python filename.py`